9.2 Classroom Policies

 - Appeal Committee

 - The Appeal Committee is convened by the Registrar.
-It consists of two Discipline Officers who have not been involved in any earlier process under this policy and the Associate Vice President of Student Services.
+It consists of two Discipline Officers who have not been involved in any earlier process under this policy and the Associate Vice President of Student Services the Academic Student Discipline Committee established according to the Bylaws of the General Faculties Council, appendix 3B.
+[Approved by the General Faculties Council on February 19, 2020]

 - Discipline Officer